gosh-sh/docs/docs/working-with-gosh/gosh-web/account.md

 ![](../../images/n_gosh_web_account_3_2_5_google_verufy_seede.jpg)

-When entering the GOSH will ask you to set up a PIN code:
+When entering, the GOSH will ask you to set up a PIN code:

-!!! info
+Now it's time to create your first DAO.
+To do this, click on 'Create DAO' and complete the process !!! info
     Set a new PIN code for each new session.